Published by Jeremy. Last Updated on November 21, 2023.

 You may love it, you may hate it, but by following the above tips you'll be well ahead of most when visiting this iconic sandwich chain.

-Primanti Brothers has several locations throughout the city of Pittsburgh (and the country); however, the original is located at 46 18th Street in the Strip District and is open 24/7.
+Primanti Brothers has several locations throughout the city of Pittsburgh (and the country); however, the original is located at 46 18th Street in the Strip District.

 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!